fuvty/DeSCo/README.md

         test_gossip=True,
     )
 ```

+Set the bool parameters train_neigh, train_gossip, and test_gossip, to determine whether to train and to test the neighborhood counting and gossip propagation model.

 > Please refer to the Appendix for the detailed training parameters.
 <!-- The official configuration file of DeSCo will also be released shortly. -->